unparalleled-js/docs-1/connectors/wrike/create-folder-action.md

     <tr>
       <td>Users who share the folder</td>
       <td>
         Select users who share this folder.
-You can input users with a source list or manually input with the user ID.
+You can define users with a source list or manually input with the user ID.
       </td>
     </tr>
     <tr>